 The corners track surprisingly close to the centers in this regard with f/4 performance that rates rather highly in comparison to other lenses.
 Note that the 100mm corners are a touch weaker than the other focal length corners with this copy of the lens.
 Stopping down 1 stop to f/5.6 results in a nice bump in contrast and this lens is really sharp deep into the periphery of the image circle at this aperture.

 In addition to our standard lab tests, I like to share some real world examples.
 The images below are 100% resolution crops captured in RAW format using an ultra-high resolution Canon EOS 5Ds R. The images were processed in DPP using the Standard Picture Style with sharpness set to "1".
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 Notable is that this lens has a bit of focus shift at narrower apertures.
 The subject remains in focus, but the background comes into focus much more strongly than the foreground as the aperture narrows.